Brett Freeman, Principal here at Woking College. Welcome to our College.

 Component 2 - Examination: Further Pure 2 (1 hour, 30 minutes - 25%)

 Component 3 - Examination: Further Pure 3 (1 hour, 30 minutes - 25%)

 Component 4 - Examination: Decision (1 hour, 30 minutes - 25%)

 This course is especially useful if you intend to study higher education courses in Mathematics, Physics, Engineering, and Economics at renowned universities.

 Head of Department

-Five A*-C grades (or equivalent 4+) including at least a grade 7 in Mathematics.
+Five grades 4-9 (or equivalent) including at least a grade 7 in Mathematics.

 Examination = 100%